No-Go Theorems for Universal Entanglement Purification

 It is clear that the error detection of biCEP is based on the Pauli string transformation capability of its Clifford $C$, and the transformed Pauli noise channel determines success or failure.
 Therefore, we can identify every biCEP by a single Clifford operator $C$.
 Our present goal is to identify the necessary and sufficient condition for biCEP to be universal for $\mathcal{S}\in\mathfrak{C}$ as Lemma~\ref{thm:FP_biCEP}.
-We first define a class of Pauli strings that will simplify description. \begin{definition}[Harmless string] An $n$-qubit harmless string $P_h^{(n)}$ satisfies one of the following two conditions: (i)~its first (leftmost) component is the identity operator $I$ and the remaining $n-1$ components are either the identity operator $I$ or Pauli $Z$, e.g. $I\otimes I\otimes Z$, or (ii)~there exist at least one Pauli $X$ or $Y$ operator among its $n-1$ components other than the first one, e.g. $Y\otimes I\otimes X$. \end{definition} The definition is motivated as follows: If a type (i) harmless string is applied unilaterally to $\phi_2^{\otimes n}$, the $(n-1)$-pair computational basis measurement outcomes will have identical parities as those of $\phi_2^{\otimes n}$, indicating success, while the first slot is not affected by Pauli error resulting in a noiseless $\phi_2$; if type (ii) harmless string is applied then the resulting state will indicate a failure. \begin{lemma}[Universality condition for biCEP] An $n$-to-1 biCEP protocol using $n$-qubit Clifford $C$ is universal $\forall\mathcal{S}\in\mathfrak{C}$ if and only if $C$ transforms all $n$-qubit Pauli strings which have at least one identity operator into harmless strings only. \end{lemma} The proof is in Sec.
+We first define a class of Pauli strings that will simplify description. \begin{definition}[Harmless string] An $n$-qubit harmless string $P_h^{(n)}$ satisfies one of the following two conditions: (i)~its first (leftmost) component is the identity operator $I$ and the remaining $n-1$ components are either the identity operator $I$ or Pauli $Z$, e.g. $I\otimes I\otimes Z$, or (ii)~there exist at least one Pauli $X$ or $Y$ operator among its $n-1$ components other than the first one, e.g. $Y\otimes I\otimes X$. \end{definition} The definition is motivated as follows: If a type (i) harmless string is applied unilaterally to $\phi_2^{\otimes n}$, the $(n-1)$-pair computational basis measurement outcomes will have identical parities as those of $\phi_2^{\otimes n}$, indicating success, while the first slot is not affected by Pauli error resulting in a noiseless $\phi_2$.
+They correspond to the stabilizer operators generated by $\{Z_2, Z_3,..., Z_n\}$.
+If a type (ii) harmless string is applied, it will modify the measurement results of stabilizers $\{Z_2, Z_3,..., Z_n\}$ and the error can be detected. \begin{lemma}[Universality condition for biCEP] An $n$-to-1 biCEP protocol using $n$-qubit Clifford $C$ is universal $\forall\mathcal{S}\in\mathfrak{C}$ if and only if $C$ transforms all $n$-qubit Pauli strings which have at least one identity operator into harmless strings only. \end{lemma} The proof is in Sec.
 III.B of the Supplemental Material~\cite{supmat}.
 For necessity we consider a special case where at least one input is noiseless, and then according to the definition of universality the successful output fidelity must be one.
 Moreover, as we have not assumed any knowledge of input states, the $n$ input states have to be arbitrarily ordered, while the first slot is always unmeasured.
 Therefore, the unilateral noise Pauli channel could include all possible $n$-qubit Pauli strings which have at least one identity operator.
 If they are transformed to harmless strings, as long as the biCEP measurement outcomes indicate success, the unmeasured pair is guaranteed to be noiseless.
 The proof of sufficiency is based on a formal expression of successful biCEP outcome fidelity and some technical lower bounding.

 Notice that the set of all entangled isotropic states is a complete BDS set, so Theorem~\ref{thm:no_locc_fp} together with Lemma~\ref{thm:FP_biCEP} implies the non-existence of an universal biCEP: \begin{proposition} For any $\mathcal{S}\in\mathfrak{C}$ and $n\geq2$, $n$-to-1 biCEP protocols cannot be universal for $\mathcal{S}$. \end{proposition} We also provide an algebraic proof of this Proposition, which can be found in Sec.
 III.C of the Supplemental Material~\cite{supmat}.